-Welcome to the August edition of i-Build magazine!
+Welcome to the June edition of i-build magazine!
 This issue is packed with inspirational projects and products as well as useful advice for your self-build.

 I hope you enjoy this issue.
 Don’t forget, if you’re coming to the end of your self-build and would like us to feature your home as inspiration for other budding house-builders, then please do not hesitate to get in touch.
 Alternatively, if you’re about to embark on your self-build journey and would be keen for us to document your progress, do get in contact.